Risa Gluskin, ACL of Student Success and Instructional Support

 Here are some videos Ms. Gluskin shared with grade 9 teachers during the first half of quadmester 1, 2020.
 They are relevant during all quadmesters.

 At York Mills, we find that coming out of grade 8 many students take things too lightly, not recognizing that the demands on them in high school are greater, despite the fact that they're only carrying a lighter subject load.

 In order to maximize success each student should aim to improve in the following areas:

-attendance (everyday - cut out the excuses)
+attendance (everyday whether online or in person - cut out the excuses)

 punctuality (on time everyday - it matters - get up a few minutes earlier if need be)

 time management (schedule your study and assignment preparation time - it shouldn't occur by accident - use your agenda/calendar or reminders on your phone calendar app)

 on task behaviour in class or at home (put the phone away, stop talking to your friends - become mindful of self-control - FIRST do your work, THEN do what you enjoy)

 motivation (find a reason to care, invest yourself and get engaged; every credit counts toward graduation even if it's not your favourite subject)

 going to extra help when needed (know when you need assistance and don't be afraid to ask)